nighotY/capstone_project/README.md

               4)    Display the transactions made by a customer between two dates.
 Order by year, month, and day in descending order.
 #### Action/challanges Req 2)
 Data extracted from RDBMS tables and loaded in to pyspark dataframe.
-Used sql quries to Analyse data. \
+Used sql queries to Analyze data.
 Implemented console based menu driven program.
-The tools were used Pyspark dataframe, SPARK sql, regex  \
+Tools used were Pyspark dataframe, SPARK sql, regex
-for user input validation, Numpy and mysql-connector.The challange faced while implementing req 2.1 & 2.2 was  \
+for user input validation, Numpy and mysql-connector.
-for req 2.2) option 2) Modify the existing account details.
-The Pyspark sql Doesn't have the option/support \
+The challange faced while implementing req 2.2 was  option 2) Modify the existing account details.
-to modify records in RDBMS table.
-So used mysql-connector to modify records in RDBMS.
-But had dificulty \
+The Pyspark sql doesn't have the option/support to modify records in RDBMS table.
+So used mysql-connector to
-connecting to 'utf8mb3' databases using mysql-connector.
-So after reseach found out that mysql-connector8.0.30 has \
+modify records in RDBMS but had dificulty connecting to 'utf8mb3' databases using mysql-connector.
+After reseach
-issues while connecting with 'utf8' Database. so instead used the mysql-connector 8.0.29.
+found out that mysql-connector8.0.30 has issues while connecting with 'utf8' database, so instead used the
+mysql-connectors stable version 8.0.29.
 #### 3. Functional Requirements - Data analysis and Visualization.
 After data is loaded into the database, users can make changes from the front end, and they can also  view data  from the \
 front end.
 Now, the business analyst team wants to analyze and visualize the data according to the below requirements.